 As the awarding organisation, BHSQ is responsible for the processes through which learners seek and obtain certification for their achievements.
 BHSQ is responsible for verifying that assessment practice in approved centres is conducted systematically, effectively, securely and to national standards specified within the qualification.

 The British Horse Society (BHS) is approved as a centre to deliver qualifications regulated by BHSQ.
 BHSQ and the BHS developed these qualifications in line with feedback received from extensive industry consultation.

 Learners taking BHSQ Level 4 qualifications will either be seeking employment at management level or will already be employed in the industry with a desire to progress their career by advancing their skill and knowledge.
 It is essential that these qualifications meet the needs of employers and learners.
 To satisfy these requirements, the qualifications have been developed in collaboration with employers, colleges, coaches, students, and expert groups.

 Due to Covid-19 restrictions, we are delivering the Stage 4 Senior Management assessment via a group video call.
 Our video calls are pre-set dates.

-Please ensure your form reaches us more than two weeks prior to the assessment date, so we can process your booking.
+Please ensure you book in plenty of time.
 The assessment will close for bookings two weeks prior to taking place.